Adikashyap-hub/Adikashyap-hub/README.md

 ## About

-QA Engineer focused on web application testing using Manual Testing and Playwright with JavaScript.
+QA Engineer specializing in manual and web automation testing using Playwright and JavaScript..

 ---

 ## Tech Stack

-- Playwright
+Playwright
-- JavaScript
+JavaScript
-- Manual Testing
+Manual Testing
-- Git
-- GitHub
-- MySQL
+MySQL
-- Postman
+Postman

----

-## Contact

-📧 adi.kashyap98@gmail.com
+Git